-Working for Raise.dev marks my most significant experience.
-During this time, I've architected and maintained a platform allowing over 250 Raise.dev members to benefit from the support and expertise of the company's coaches.
-In doing so, I've broken new ground in open source across Hotwire and ViewComponent, released gems of my own, and gained a practical understanding of more advanced patterns in Rails.
+During my time at Raise.dev, I architected and maintained a platform allowing over 250 Raise.dev members to benefit from the support and expertise of the company's coaches.
+In doing so, I broke new ground in open source across Hotwire and ViewComponent, released gems of my own, and gained a practical understanding of more advanced patterns in Rails.

 I joined Raise.dev after its founder, John Britton, reached out to me to express interest in working with me.
 Under his leadership, I iterated on fundamentals I'd begun to develop at UKCloud to build the company's first public offerings from scratch.
 I had significant, advanced responsibilities similar to those of a software architect.